NVIDIA/NeMo-Curator/docs/user-guide/image/gettingstarted.rst

 Note: While some of the text-based NeMo Curator modules do not require a GPU, all image curation modules require a GPU.

-You can install NeMo Curator in 3 ways.
+You can get NeMo Curator in 3 ways.
 1. PyPi
 2. Source
 3. NeMo Framework Container